billbill100/Trigger-Timer/README.md

 Will have every feature & option I can think of, but any extra functionality required, I can add at users requests.

-Much documentation to build the Trigger Trap Timer Splash has already been uploaded to Github, including the parts list, allowing builders to get started.
-In the coming days all of the documentation, including firmware will be added,

 If you build the Timer, please post photos & give feedback, as well as any ideas or suggestions for improvement.
 The more feedback I get, the better I can make the projects.
 Also any ideas for other photography related progjects gratefully received.

 An easy DIY project to build a top quality, but cheap trigger timer for your camera.